exploring self-realization, sacred personhood, and full humanity

 Editor’s note: Dear Mother Church has a long history of this kind dark-spirited opportunism.
 Not uncommonly, the brotherhood and sisterhood service-orders were initially condemned by Rome, suspiciously viewed as competition.

 For example, when Francis of Assisi died (only about 75 years before the writing of "The Comedy"), the Church murdered his followers, the Fraticelli, burning them at the stake as heretics.
 See the report by historian Kenneth Clark.
-Later, however, Francis became so beloved by the people that the Church had no choice but to claim that She'd been leading the parade all along, and made Francis a "saint."
+Later, however, Francis became so beloved by the people that the Church had no choice but to claim that She'd been leading the parade all along, and so She had to make Francis a "saint."
 The Church added nothing to Francis' stature, but thanks anyway.

 We could offer many more examples of this ecclesiastical Machiavellianism.
 But we need to keep in mind that any politician, or any person, led by the dysfunctional "false self," is never interested, for its own sake, in any good work, any charitable effort, anything that might help society -- if that beneficence does not accrue to the account of the politician.
 The "Needy Little Me" will be against anything that it cannot dominate and does not contribute to its quest for power and control.